Insurance Car Insurance

 Does adding a driver increase the insurance cost?

 Adding a driver to your auto insurance policy may increase the cost of your premium.
-Whether it increases your insurance rate depends on a few different factors, including the person’s driving record and whether you’re adding another vehicle.
+Whether it increases your insurance rate depends on a few different factors, including the person’s driving record and whether you’re adding another vehicle as well.

 Your auto insurance rates will likely increase if the additional driver doesn’t have a clean driving record.
-Adding another vehicle to your policy typically increases your insurance cost.
+Adding another vehicle to your policy typically increases your insurance cost as well.

 Can you have two main drivers on car insurance?

 Yes, you can have two main drivers on a car insurance policy.
-It’s common for multiple drivers to share a car insurance policy if they live together or regularly drive vehicles on the policy.
-For example, a married couple may have one shared policy rather than two separate policies because they both use their vehicles and live at the same residence.
+It’s common for multiple drivers to share a car insurance policy if they live together or regularly drive the vehicles on the policy.
+For example, a married couple might have one shared policy rather than two separate policies because they both use the vehicles and live at the same residence.

 Who is responsible if a driver I added to my policy crashes my car?